Most Games for Glenelg (1921 to 2022)

 Summary

-Tough, dependable centre half-back, he played that position in SA's famous win against Victoria in 1945.
+A tough, dependable centre half-back, he played the key position in SA's famous win against Victoria in 1945.

 Milton Edwards